shiftyrose/shifty/README.md

 `Idea By: Mek`<br>

 #### Role Description
-When the Demolitionist is killed, they bomb the ground, giving the killer a few seconds to find a vent.<br>
-If the killer does not vent in time, they are bombed.<br>
+When the Demolitionist is killed, they bomb the ground, giving the killer a few seconds to find a vent.
+If the killer does not vent in time, they are bombed.
 The killer is notified that they have killed the demolitionist by their name/role.<br>

 ### Game Options
 |     Name      |                 Description                    |     Type     |  Default  |